ASTR 1210 (O'Connell) Study Guide

 should be easy to imagine being able to live comfortably without

-need these things, but we do need electricity.
-Our
+these fancy consumer electronics, but we do need

 Electricity supplies almost all of the power we depend on and

 transportation, medicine, household appliances, and almost every other

 force, the second kind of inter-particle force (after